WEDNESDAY, 1 SEPTEMBER 1943

 Burma, causing minor damage.

-SOUTH PACIFIC (Thirteenth Air Force): In the Solomon, 2 B-25's bomb barge
+SOUTH PACIFIC (Thirteenth Air Force): Two B-25's bomb barge

-depot and supply area E of Ringa Cove on New Georgia.
+depot and supply area east of Ringa Cove on New Georgia.

 SOUTHWEST PACIFIC (Fifth Air Force): B-24's and B-26's bomb